AaltoSciComp/scicomp-docs/triton/index.rst

 Triton is the Aalto high-performance computing cluster.
 It serves all researchers of Aalto, but is currently coordinated from within the School of Science.
-Access is free for researchers (students not doing research should check out our :doc:`intro for students
+Access is free for researchers (see :doc:`accounts`, students not doing research should check out our :doc:`intro for students
 <../aalto/welcomestudents>`).
 It is similar to the CSC
 clusters, though CSC clusters are larger and Triton is easier to use